AMDS123/amds123.github.io/_posts/2017-09-15-Self-Guiding-Multimodal-LSTM---when-we-do-not-have-a-perfect-training-dataset-for-image-captioning.md

 ---
 layout: post
-title: 'Self-Guiding Multimodal LSTM - when we do not have a perfect training dataset for image captioning'
+title: "Self-Guiding Multimodal LSTM - when we do not have a perfect training dataset for image captioning"
 date: 2017-09-15 02:53:16
 categories: arXiv_CV
 tags: arXiv_CV Image_Caption Caption RNN